exakat/exakat-ce/docs/Definitions.rst

     `Analysis`
         An `Analysis` is a pattern that may be detected in the code.
 The analysis has a human-redable description,  and a specific implementation.

++ `C`
+    `CIT`
+        Acronym for Class-Interface-Trait.
+Sometimes, this includes also Enum.
+All those structures share the same namespace.

+    `CPM`
+        Acronym for Constant-Property-Method.

 + `D`
+    `Directive`
+        A configuration option.

     `Dump`
         The phase of execution, which prepare the results from the graph database to the data storage for reports.